Beneficial-AI-Foundation/formal-containment/comms/whitepaper/main.typ

 While no one is saying we can be safe with respect to an arbitrary superintelligence with boxes, there is increasing interest in using non-robust techniques to get us through some percentage of the transition and empowering our successors to bootstrap from there to something more robust.

 Separately, a forgotten literature on proof carrying code @necula1997proof (_PCC_) provides a background for the AI's obligation to tag code it wants to execute in the world with a "proof" (here, a sequence of Lean tactics) that the code is "correct" (up to some specification).
+Reviving ideas from _PCC_ for AI safety is discussed in @tegmark2023provablysafesystemspath and @dalrymple2024guaranteedsafeaiframework.

 == Contributions